Aftermath: 36 - Chimes at Midnight (2015)

 She drives.

-All this, she gets in little self-contained pieces strung together into a linear narrative that he’s maybe never parted with before, because he can’t quite shake the surprised look on his face beneath the shifting, too-cool-for-school façade he’s trying to hold up.
+All this, she gets in little self-contained pieces strung together into a linear narrative he’s maybe never parted with before, because he can’t quite shake the surprised look on his face beneath the shifting, too-cool-for-school façade he’s trying to hold up.
 He keeps trying to break in, to turn things around in the opposite direction, to ask her about herself until she says, “God, Geiszler, don’t ask me about my childhood, read my biography.
-Or if you want a short version read The Economist article about me.
+Or if you want a short version, read The Economist article about me.
 No one knows anything about you because no one cares.
 Except for me.
 I care a lot.
 Do you still play?
 Do you talk to your band?
 What are the names of the other members.
 Do they live around here?”

 “In Alaska?”
 Geiszler asks, like he’s struggling to converse with her the way other people learn a foreign language.
 “No.”